vika-v-v/gui-builder-for-vs-code/README.md

 <h1>GUI Builder for Java Swing and Java FX</h1>

-<p>Hey there!
-This is a minimalistic GUI Builder extension for VS Code made to boost your UI development ⏱️.
+<p>This repository features only the documentation and images for the "GUI Builder" extension.
+GUI Builder is a minimalistic GUI Builder extension for VS Code made to boost your UI development ⏱️.
 Just drag and drop your UI elements and get a working app in minutes ✨. </p>

 ![Demo](https://raw.githubusercontent.com/vika-v-v/gui-builder-for-vs-code/basic/demo.gif)